By Julie Rogers and June Ford

 - Written Critiques—Divide into subgroups of writers who share the same writing interests.
 The subgroup should be no larger than three people.
 Members should bring a predetermined amount of material (usually around five pages) to be read.
 The subgroup will read every set of pages silently for ten minutes and make notes or corrections on the copy.
 When all sets of pages are read, the group or subgroups will discuss each manuscript for ten minutes.

-- Oral Critiques—Divide into subgroups of writers who share the same writing interests.
+- Oral Critiques—Divide the writer’s group into subgroups of writers who share the same writing interests.
 Each member should bring a predetermined amount of typewritten pages (no more than ten) to be read out loud.
 Allow ten minutes after each reading for oral critiques from other members of the subgroup.

 - Positive Feedback—Read the entire work.
 As a general rule of thumb, find and list three positive points first about the work you’re critiquing.